-The town is particularly well known for its many speciality food best sampled at local stalls and street kitchens.
-There is far too much to list here, but the banh khoai is a wonderfully tasty pancake and the platter of snacks usually sold at about about four or five in the afternoon is truly mouthwatering.
+The town is particularly well known for its many speciality foods best sampled at local stalls and street kitchens.
+There is far too much to list here, but the banh khoai is a wonderfully tasty pancake and the platter of snacks usually sold at about four or five in the afternoon are truly mouthwatering.
 Hue is also famous for its noodles dishes and has its own delicately flavoured version of noodle and rice soups.

-A luxury hotel evoking the opulence of a bygone era.
-La Residence has fabulous rooms with exquisite views of the serene Perfume River.
+Azerai La Residence is a luxury hotel evoking the opulence of a bygone era, with fabulous rooms with exquisite views.

 Pilgrimage Village, Hue

 Unique luxurious hotel in peaceful surroundings on the outskirts of Hue.

 The Perfume River Cruise is a great way to see the sites of Hue as both the Imperial Citadel and the Thien Mu Pagoda are located on its banks.
 Several different boat cruises are available.